citp/privacy-policy-historical/z/zu/zuj/zuji.com.hk.md

 ZUJI is committed to protecting your privacy in accordance with the highest consumer protection standards.

 Our Privacy Policy is designed with you in mind, and it is integral that you have a comprehensive understanding of our Personal Information collection and usage practices, as well as full confidence that ultimately, you have control of your Personal Information provided to ZUJI.
-For the purposes of this Privacy Policy, “Personal Information” shall mean any information that can be linked to a specific individual including without limitation, information such as name, address, telephone number, e-mail address and credit card number.
+For the purposes of this Privacy Policy, "Personal Information" shall mean any information that can be linked to a specific individual including without limitation, information such as name, address, telephone number, e-mail address and credit card number.

-By using our Websites and/or making Bookings, you are deemed to have read, acknowledged and accepted all the provisions stated herein this Privacy Policy, including any changes that we may make from time to time.
+Before using and continuing in using our Websites and/or making Bookings, you must have read, acknowledged and accepted all the provisions stated herein this Privacy Policy, including any changes that we may make from time to time.

-In summary, while you should read each provision in this Privacy Policy, you note that by using our Websites and/or making Bookings:
+In summary, while you should read each provision in this Privacy Policy, you note that by using and continuing in using our Websites and/or making Bookings:

   1. You agree that if you disclose your Personal Information to us, we may create a database record about you;
-  2. If you register on our Websites, make Bookings, download any materials or conduct any other transaction, you agree for us to collect any Personal Information necessary to provide you with the service you have requested, and you agree that such Personal Information may be disclosed to service partners (who may be third parties) for those purposes;
+  2. If you register on our Websites, make Bookings, download any materials or conduct any other transaction, you agree for us to collect any Personal Information necessary to provide you with the service you have requested, and with your explicit consent* such Personal Information may be disclosed to service partners (who may be third parties) for those purposes;
-  3. You agree for us to use cookies on your browser (unless you remove them);
+  3. You agree for us to use cookies on your browser (pieces of information relating to your preferences sent by the Website to your browser and stored on your computer hard-drive).
+However, if you do not want to receive cookies you can disable this function by changing your browser settings. ;
-  4. You agree that we can contact you with information about products and services which may be of interest to you (unless you have stated you do not wish to receive these communications); and
+  4. You agree that we can contact you with information about products and services offered by ZUJI which may be of interest to you (unless you have stated you do not wish to receive these communications); and
   5. Your continued use of our Websites and/or by continually making Bookings indicates your agreement with any future changes in this Privacy Policy.

+* Note: We will not sell, share or otherwise disclose or transfer your Personal Information to third parties for direct marketing purposes without your written consent.
+You may refer to section D below for details.

 Back to Top